 IWA, 1977, 1.3.47

 Throughout its history the involvement (or lack of) of women of Indian heritage in the Indian Workers Association has been a cause for concern.
 Conference reports, central executive committee minutes and strategic reviews of the organisation regularly lament the lack of engagement and involvement of women of Indian heritage in the association.
-Whilst able to articulate (some of) the concerns that women of Indian heritage living in Britain may have, the IWA(GB) has distinctly less to say about the barriers organisations such as theirs may present to the engagement of Indian women.
-Yet this is countered by reports from women involved with the IWA about their struggles for recognition within the organisation, their attempts to set up a women’s association and some of the activities they organised.
-The collection here is a very partial reflection of their story and further work is needed to explore and document this in more detail.
+Whilst able to articulate (some of) the concerns that women of Indian heritage living in Britain may have, the IWA(GB) has distinctly less to say about the barriers and challenges organisations such as theirs may present to the engagement of Indian women.
+There are reports from women involved with the IWA about their struggles for recognition within the organisation, alongside details of their attempts to set up a women’s association and some of the activities they organised.
+The relationship between the IWA(GB), women and the Association of Indian Women then remains a partial story, which needs further time to be explored, understood and documented in more detail.
+The material here presents just a small snapshot of some of the gendered concerns of the association and also the activities of the Association of Indian Women.

 Archival material